DXHeroes/dx-scanner/README.md

 dx-scanner run [PATH] --fix --fixPattern=lint
 ```

-Please note, that `fixPattern` flag overrides `fix` settings from configuration file.
-Therefore practices ommited from fixing by configuration file, but included through `fixPattern` will be fixed.
+Please note, that `fixPattern` flag overrides `fix` settings from the configuration file.
+Therefore practices omitted from fixing by the configuration file, but included through `fixPattern` will be fixed.

 ## Configuration ⚙️
 Add ```dxscannerrc.*``` config file to change default configuration settings.
 It can be a ```.json```, ```.yml```, or even a dotfile!